citp/privacy-policy-historical/w/wi/win/wine.com.md

 We may also share your physical address with carefully selected business partners.
 These businesses may use the information we share to mail you valuable opportunities and offers.
 You can opt out of future postal mailings from our business partners by sending an email to [privacy@wine.com](mailto:privacy@wine.com).

+We may share your information with third parties who provide services on our behalf to help with our business activities.
+These companies are authorized to use your personal information only as necessary to provide these services to us.
 We use an outside shipping company to ship orders, and a credit card processing company to bill users for goods and services.
 These companies do not retain, share, store or use personally identifiable information for any secondary purposes.

 We value your privacy at Wine.com, and will never release any account information to anyone outside of the necessary core groups that help our business function unless our customers give us the authority to do so.

 ## Legal Disclaimer

-We reserve the right to disclose your personally identifiable information as required by law and when we believe that disclosure is necessary to protect our rights and/or to comply with a judicial or bankruptcy proceeding, court order, or legal process served on our Web site.
+We reserve the right to disclose your personally identifiable information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements and when we believe that disclosure is necessary to protect our rights and/or to comply with a judicial or bankruptcy proceeding, court order, or legal process served on our Web site.
 When we believe in good faith that disclosure is necessary to protect our rights, protect your safety or the safety of others, investigate fraud, or respond to a government request and to any other third party with your prior consent to do so.

 ## Links